Authorizers¶

 To distinguish between local RBAC role bindings in that workspace and those for this these maximum permission policy,

-every name and group is prefixed with apis.kcp.io:binding:
+every name and group is prefixed with apis.kcp.io:binding:.

-that refers to an APIExport declared in workspace provider
+Example: Given an APIBinding for type foo declared in workspace consumer that refers to an APIExport declared in workspace provider

-is allowed to execute this request by delegating to provider
+this authorizer verifies that user-1 is allowed to execute this request by delegating to provider's RBAC using prefixed attributes.

-prefix to the username and all groups the user belongs to.
+Here, this authorizer prepends the apis.kcp.io:binding: prefix to the username and all groups the user belongs to.

-Using prefixed attributes prevents RBAC collisions i.e. if user-1
+Using prefixed attributes prevents RBAC collisions i.e. if user-1 is granted to execute requests within the provider workspace directly.

 For the given example RBAC request looks as follows: